-Parental permission is required each year for students to attend.
+Parental permission is required to be sent to Head Teacher Administration each year for students to attend.

 10.6 Duke of Edinburgh's Award

 Duke of Edinburgh's Award aims to develop skills as a leader and active citizen, while empowering students to explore their potential.
 This is achieved through a series of challenges extending the mind, body and community spirit.
 It is best achieved through a balanced and engaging series of goals.